David Nyika: Professional career

-Nyika's next outing would be involved in a crowd-pleasing five-round scrap with Karim Maatalla on the undercard of George Kambosos Jr vs Devin Haney on 5 June, 2022.
-Nyika showcased some of the skills that helped him win Olympic bronze and two Commonwealth Games golds as he out-fought the game Maatalla over five rounds to win 49-46, 49-46 and 48-47 on the judges scorecards.
-Speaking on his performance after the fight, Nyika said, "Realistically, I'd give it like a C-, It was exactly what I needed.
+Nyika's next outing would be involved in a crowd-pleasing five-round scrap with Karim Maatalla on the undercard of George Kambosos Jr vs Devin Haney on 5 June 2022.
+Nyika showcased some of the skills that helped him win Olympic bronze and two Commonwealth Games golds as he out-fought the game Maatalla over five rounds to win 49–46, 49–46 and 48–47 on the judges scorecards.
+Speaking on his performance after the fight, Nyika said, "Realistically, I'd give it like a C−, It was exactly what I needed.
 I needed some tough opposition, someone who can actually take the shots as well as give them back."

+Nyika challenged IBF and The Ring cruiserweight champion Jai Opetaia at the Convention and Exhibition Centre on the Gold Coast in Australia on 8 January 2025, but lost the fight by knockout in the fourth round.